Digital Piano vs Acoustic Piano: Factors to Consider

 Digital pianos may behave a bit unrealistically when you keep pressing the same keys since the key won’t return to its initial position.

-It is also, worth mentioning that acoustic pianos have a graded feel, meaning that lower keys are heavier.
+It is also worth mentioning that acoustic pianos have a graded feel, meaning that lower keys are heavier.

 Even though that feeling cannot be easily emulated, many newer digital piano models offer graded hammer action.